Frequently Asked Questions

-- 5 months prior to retirement, Human Resources will send you a retirement letter and will notify the Pension Corporation of your retirement date.
+- Five months prior to retirement, Human Resources will send you a retirement letter with benefits details and Retirement Payment Options information if applicable.

-- One month prior to retirement, if you are transferring sick leave bank monies into a RRSP, you must notify BCIT Payroll in writing.
+- One month prior to retirement, if you are transferring sick leave banks or retirement allowances in to an RRSP, you must return your Retirement Payment Options form.

-- On the payday coincident with your retirement, you will receive a final pay deposit.
+- On the payday coincident with your retirement, you will receive a final pay deposit from BCIT.